evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_580_4MATIC_SUV_GEN1/_index.md

 ## Performance

-The Mercedes-EQ EQS 580 4MATIC SUV packs an impressive punch with a maximum power of 400 kW (544 hp / 536 bhp) and a commanding total torque of 858 Nm (633 ft-lb).
+The Mercedes-EQ EQS 580 4MATIC SUV packs an impressive punch with a maximum power of 400 kW (544 hp / 536 bhp) and a commanding total torque of 858 Nm (633 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.6 seconds, and it reaches a top speed of 210 km/h (131 mph), making it a standout in its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 120 kWh and a net usable capacity of 108,4 kWh, providing an 11,6 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 108,4 kWh, providing an 11,6 kWh buffer (9.7%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 610 to 511 km (379-318 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 17.8 kWh/100 km for the base model and 21.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.